-Paragraph 57 of the draft CTS scheme 2017 provides that:
+Paragraph 29A (1) of the CTS scheme 2021/22 provides that:

-- (1) Subject to paragraphs (2) to (5), the amount of a person's maximum council tax benefit in respect of a day for which he is liable to pay council tax, shall be 100 per cent of the amount A/B where- - (a) A is the amount set by the appropriate authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under regulation 58 (non-dependant deductions). - (2) In calculating a person's maximum council tax benefit any reduction in the amount that person is liable to pay in respect of council tax, which is made in consequence of any enactment in, or made under, the 1992 Act, shall be taken into account. - (3) The level of any Council Tax Support awarded shall be restricted to the level of band D - (4) Subject to paragraph (5), where a claimant is jointly and severally liable for council tax in respect of a dwelling in which he is resident with one or more other persons but excepting any person so residing with the claimant who is a student to whom regulation 45(2) (students who are excluded from entitlement to council tax benefit) applies, in determining the maximum council tax benefit in his case in accordance with paragraph (1), the amount A shall be divided by the number of persons who are jointly and severally liable for that tax. - (5) Where a claimant is jointly and severally liable for council tax in respect of a dwelling with only his partner, paragraph (4) shall not apply in his case.
+- (1) Subject to paragraphs (2) to (5), the amount of a person's maximum council tax benefit in respect of a day for which he is liable to pay council tax, shall be 85 per cent of the amount A/B where- - (a) A is the amount set by the appropriate authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under regulation 58 (non-dependant deductions). - (2) In calculating a person's maximum council tax benefit any reduction in the amount that person is liable to pay in respect of council tax, which is made in consequence of any enactment in, or made under, the 1992 Act, shall be taken into account. - (3) The level of any Council Tax Support awarded shall be restricted to the level of band D - (4) Subject to paragraph (5), where a claimant is jointly and severally liable for council tax in respect of a dwelling in which he is resident with one or more other persons but excepting any person so residing with the claimant who is a student to whom regulation 45(2) (students who are excluded from entitlement to council tax benefit) applies, in determining the maximum council tax benefit in his case in accordance with paragraph (1), the amount A shall be divided by the number of persons who are jointly and severally liable for that tax. - (5) Where a claimant is jointly and severally liable for council tax in respect of a dwelling with only his partner, paragraph (4) shall not apply in his case.

-From April 2019 onwards, Maximum Council Tax Support for working age claimants without disabilities will reduce by 25% (currently 15%).
-For working age claimants classified as disabled for the purposes of the 2019 scheme, the maximum council tax support will reduce by 20% (currently 15%).
+From April 2019 onwards, Maximum Council Tax Support for working age claimants is 25% (previously 15%).
+The exception is working age claimants classified as disabled for the purposes of the CTS scheme where maximum council tax support is reduced by 20% (previously 15%).

-This means that working age households (not disabled) have to pay a minimum charge of 25% of their Council Tax Bill and working age disabled households have to pay a minimum charge of 20% of their Council Tax bill.
+This means that working age households (not disabled) continue to pay a minimum charge of 25% of their Council Tax Bill and working age disabled households continue to pay a minimum charge of 20% of their Council Tax bill.

-Paragraph 29A of the draft CTS scheme 2019 provides that:
+Paragraph 29A of the CTS scheme 2021/22 provides that:

-- (1) Subject to sub-paragraphs (2) to (4), for persons in classes D to E in this scheme a person's maximum council tax reduction amount in respect of a day is 75 per cent for working age (not disabled) & 80% for working age (disabled) of the amount A/B where- - (a) A is the amount set by the authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under paragraph 30A (non-dependant deductions: persons who are not pensioners) and any award restricted to the level of Band D
+(1) Subject to sub-paragraphs (2) to (5), for persons in classes D to E in this scheme a person's maximum council tax reduction amount in respect of a day is 75 per cent for working age (not disabled) & 80% for working age (disabled) of the amount A/B where-

+(a) A is the amount set by the authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and less any deductions in respect of non-dependants which fall to be made under paragraph 30A (non-dependant deductions: persons who are not pensioners) and any award restricted to the level of Band D